Mobile menu toggle

 Screenshot: D. Griffin Jones/Cult of Mac

-If you dumped Liquid Glass just because you don’t like the look, consider revisiting this decision in a few months.
+If you change these settings just because you don’t like the look of Liquid Glass, consider revisiting this decision in a few months.
 It really is beautiful.
-It only takes a few seconds to toggle it back on — try it again later and see if you change your mind.
+It only takes a few seconds to toggle Liquid Glass back on — try it again later and see if you change your mind.

-And the toolbar in the Safari web browser shrank.
+And the toolbar in the Safari web browser shrank in iOS 26.
 You can get a larger version by going to Settings > Apps > Safari.
 Then, in the Tabs section, switch from Compact to Bottom or Top.

 • Subscribe to the Newsletter